mesya228/angular-pro/README.md

 ## 1 Children
 `View` - what we see in the component itself.
-`Content` - what we get from parent component by ng-content.
+`Content` - what we get from parent component.
 `@ViewChild/@ViewChildren`
     Get any view elements by `#` or by import component to element: `import { TestComponent } from '../test/test.component'`.
     And then get it by: `@ViewChildren(TestComponent) components: QueryList<TestComponent>`.